reggie3/react-native-webview-leaflet/readme.md

-# React Native Webview Leaflet
+# React Native Webview Leaflet V5

 ## A Leaflet map component with no native code for React Native applications

 ### Why Use This Library

 This component is useful if you want to display HTML elements on an interactive map.
-Since the elements are just HTML items, you can use SVG's, emojis, text, images, etc., and they can even be animated, updated, and changed as required.
+Since the elements are standard HTML items, they can be SVG's, emojis, text, images, etc.

+Additionally, the elements can even be animated, updated, and changed as required.

 ### Why Not Use This Library